Anjali2192/scraping_dynamic_websites/README.md

 - Understand how to respect scraping rules via `robots.txt`.
 - Learn how to interact with login forms using Selenium.
 - Handle **pagination** in dynamic web pages using WebDriver waits and navigation logic.
+- Use explicit waits to avoid common timing issues.

 ---